verachell/Simple-rails-tryout-app-using-devise/README.md

 - 1 page which can be accessed by anyone but which displays additional or different content when accessed by a logged-in user

-- Set up timeoutable so that a logged-in user is automatically logged out after x time
+- Set up timeoutable so that a logged-in user is automatically logged out after x time of inactivity

 - Finally, set up lockable to have account lockout time after password fails, to help prevent brute force atacks